Factorization for the matrix-valued general Jacobi system on the full-line lattice: The transition matrices

 \end{enumerate}

 \end{theorem}

-\begin{proof} We obtain \eqref{3.65} by using iteration on the right-hand side of \eqref{3.31} and by using \eqref{3.34}.
-Similarly, we get \eqref{3.66} by using iteration on the right-hand side of \eqref{3.32} and by using \eqref{3.35}.
-We obtain \eqref{3.67} by using \eqref{3.66} in the second equality of \eqref{3.30}.
-Finally, we get \eqref{3.68} by letting $n\to-\infty$ in \eqref{3.65} and then using \eqref{3.36}.
-The convergence of the infinite products in \eqref{3.65}--\eqref{3.68} are confirmed by using \eqref{1.6}--\eqref{1.8} and the results given in Section~10 of Chapter~8 in \cite{W1934}. \end{proof}
+\begin{proof} We obtain \eqref{4.65} by using iteration on the right-hand side of \eqref{4.31} and by using \eqref{4.34}.
+Similarly, we get \eqref{4.66} by using iteration on the right-hand side of \eqref{4.32} and by using \eqref{4.35}.
+We obtain \eqref{4.67} by using \eqref{4.66} in the second equality of \eqref{4.30}.
+Finally, we get \eqref{4.68} by letting $n\to-\infty$ in \eqref{4.65} and then using \eqref{4.36}.
+The convergence of the infinite products in \eqref{4.65}--\eqref{4.68} are confirmed by using \eqref{1.6}--\eqref{1.8} and the results given in Section~10 of Chapter~8 in \cite{W1934}. \end{proof}

-If the determinant of the coefficient matrix $a(n)$ appearing in \eqref{1.26} is real for $n\in\mathbb Z,$ then there are simplifications in many of the results presented in this section.
-Such a simplication is already indicated in Theorem~\ref{theorem3.3}(d).
-In particular, when $a(n)$ is selfadjoint for $n\in\mathbb Z,$ then $\det[a(n)]$ is real and those simplifications apply.
-In the next theorem we indicate the resulting simplifications in the determinants of the transmission coefficients and the transition matrices.
+If the determinant of the coefficient matrix $a(n)$ appearing in \eqref{2.17} is real for $n\in\mathbb Z,$ then there are simplifications in many of the results presented in this section.
+Such a simplification is already indicated in Theorem~\ref{theorem4.3}(d).
+In particular, if $a(n)$ is selfadjoint for $n\in\mathbb Z,$ then $\det[a(n)]$ is real and those simplifications apply.
+In the next theorem we indicate the resulting simplification about the equality of the determinants of the left and right transmission coefficients and the simplification that the determinants of the left and right transition matrices each become equal to $1.$

-\begin{theorem} Assume that the $q\times q$ matrix-valued coefficients in \eqref{1.26} belong to the class $\mathcal A.$ Furthermore, assume that $\det[a(n)]$ is real valued for $n\in\mathbb Z.$ We then have the following:
+\begin{theorem} Assume that the $q\times q$ matrix-valued coefficients in \eqref{2.17} belong to the class $\mathcal A.$ Furthermore, assume that $\det[a(n)]$ is real valued for $n\in\mathbb Z.$ We then have the following:

 \begin{enumerate}